New Identity, New Website: Hypnose Walch

 Now, the eternal question of UX: how can I understand and address the needs of a user experiencing this website that I'm building?

-We then compared our list of priority design features to our newly diagnosed user expectations, and adjusted it to its current state for prototyping.
+We then compared our list of priority design features to our diagnosed user expectations, and adjusted it to its current state for prototyping.

 Prototyping